redhat-appstudio/application-service/README.md

 ### Deploying HAS

-Once a secret has been created, simply run the following commands to deploy HAS:
+Once a secret has been created, simply run the following commands to deploy HAS
 ```
 make install
 make deploy